Turning the sod

 The training programme will integrate participatory, hands-on methods, emphasising transformative learning and co-design principles.

 We will adopt a Design Thinking process for engagement and training to develop a connected and inclusive outcome that ensures input to the Capacity Building Training and the SMART Strategies Development with diverse local communities as its focus.
-This approach encourages a staged process for exploring views and then refining consensus over the 4 Stages, explained in more detail below:
+This approach encourages a staged process for exploring views and then refining consensus over the 4 Stages, visualised below.

 -